tylerdowney13/SpringBootQAP3/README.md

 # SpringBootQAP3
-SpringBoot project for Software Architecture, Design, and Testing
+SpringBoot API project for Software Architecture, Design, and Testing.
+This API is built from two classes - Member and Tournament.
+Members can sign up for tournaments.

 ## Project Setup
 Java Version 11